gtycody/C_Cpp_notebooks/README.md

 2019-10-29
-Test run on the new macbook air
+Test run on the new macbook ai
+Test change email address r